Scottsdale Prenup Attorneys

 Protections Offered in These Agreements

-Spouses can enter a spousal agreement either before marriage, which is preferred, or at any point in the marriage, but these can be more difficult.
+Spouses can enter a spousal agreement either before marriage.
 These agreements are generally used to define property and protect the rights of both parties in the case that the marriage dissolves.
-A pre-nuptial and post-nuptial agreement will allow you to protect yourself, your prospective spouse, or your current spouse.
+A pre-nuptial agreement will allow you to protect yourself, your prospective spouse, or your current spouse.

-Pre-nuptials and post-nuptial agreements can be very flexible and will address matters including:
+Pre-nuptials agreements can be very flexible and will address matters including:

 - How will we pay our household living expenses during the marriage?